Dipg/mental/pages/English.md

-- It was about time!
+- It was about time!  #card
 	- ¡Era cuestión de tiempo!
 - improvements #card
 	- Mejoras